0382/WignerSymbol/README.md

 wigner.reserve(djmax, "2bjmax", 6);
 ```

 This means the maximum single particle angular momentum is `21/2`, and thus the maximum two-body coupled angular momentum is `21`, and the `rank = 6` means you only need to calculate CG and/or 6j symbols, you don't need to calculate 9j symbol.
-In this example, the `n` of the stored maximum binominal coefficient is
+In this example, the `n` of the stored maximum binomial coefficient is

 ```cpp
 nmax = 3*jmax + 1 = 3 * 21 + 1 = 64